Major Russian attack on western Ukraine hits an American factory during US-led push for peace

 In the western city of Lviv, one person was killed and three were injured as the attack damaged 26 residential buildings, a kindergarten and administrative buildings, regional head Maksym Kozytskyi wrote on Telegram.
 The regional prosecutor’s office said three Russian cruise missiles with cluster munitions struck the city.

-In comments Wednesday that were embargoed until Thursday, Zelenskyy said plans for security guarantees will become clearer by the end of next week.
+In prepared comments released Thursday, Zelenskyy said plans for security guarantees would become clearer by the end of next week.
 He said he then expects to be ready to hold direct talks with Putin for the first time since the full-scale invasion.

 The talks could also be conducted in a trilateral format alongside Trump, Zelenskyy said.